 - Breach of duty

-Duty of Care in a Skylight Accident ClaimDuty of care refers to a person's or a company's obligation to keep other people safe.
+Duty of Care in a Skylight Accident ClaimDuty of care refers to a person's or a company's obligation to keep others safe.
 Almost everyone has a duty of care at some point in their day.
-For example, when you are driving to the store for milk, you have a duty of care to prevent a car accident.
+For example, when driving to the store for milk, you have a duty of care to prevent a car accident.
 The question in skylight fall cases is who had the duty of care, and to what extent does this duty of care apply?
 For example, a property owner owes a duty of care to all people that enter their property.
 This is the first step in proving a skylight injury or death claim.

 Breach of Duty in a Skylight Accident ClaimThe next step is to prove that the building owner, contractor, or whoever was negligent breached that duty.
 Breaching one's duty of care is the meaning of negligence.
 When one breaches their duty of care, their recklessness puts others in danger.
 Proving whether an individual breached their duty of care is a regular part of an experienced attorney's day.
 A breach of duty might include something like driving while distracted or failing to close a skylight before allowing guests onto the roof.

 Causation in a Skylight Accident ClaimOnce you have shown that someone had a duty of care and breached that duty, you must prove that the "breach" was the cause of your injury or your loved one's wrongful death.
 For example, you may be able to prove a store owner has a duty of care and breached that duty, but it may not be so clear if that breach led to the injury or if something else led to the injury.
 In the case of skylight fall injuries, one must prove that the negligent party's breach of duty led directly to (or caused) your incident.